 Are you wondering why the pH keeps rising in your saltwater pool?
 Saltwater swimming pools use chlorine generators to produce chlorine, which is released automatically into the pool to maintain the recommended (free chlorine) FC levels.

-A chlorine generator uses salt (Sodium Chloride) and water during the process known as electrolysis, where the two main byproducts are Chlorine and Sodium Hydroxide.
+A chlorine generator uses salt (Sodium Chloride) and water during electrolysis, which produces chlorine and sodium hydroxide as the two main byproducts.

 The byproduct Sodium Hydroxide has a very high pH level and will increase the pH level in your water.

-It becomes much worse when your free chlorine production level is too high because, for every chlorine produced, there is an equal measure of Sodium Hydroxide.
+It becomes much worse when your free chlorine production level is too high.
+For every chlorine produced, there is an equal measure of Sodium Hydroxide.

-As such, the first sign that you have more sodium hydroxide (pH increaser) is when the free chlorine level (FCL) in your pool water is too high than the recommended level of 3 ppm - 5 ppm.
+As such, the first sign that you have more sodium hydroxide (pH increaser) is when the free chlorine level (FCL) in your pool water is too high.

-Another indicator that your pool is full of sodium hydroxide might be a high level of Cyanuric acid (Cya) or chlorine stabilizer, which in turn will make your chlorine generator produce more chlorine (and sodium hydroxide) to much the strength of the stabilizer and be effective in sanitizing the water.
+Another indicator that your pool is full of sodium hydroxide might be a high level of Cyanuric acid (Cya) or chlorine stabilizer, which in turn will make your chlorine generator produce more chlorine to match the strength of the stabilizer.

 Another common reason your pH level will rise unusually quickly is when the total alkalinity (TA) level is too high in your pool water, whether saltwater or non-saltwater.
 As such, always ensure your TA level is between 80-120ppm for a saltwater pool.

-In short, we have learned that pH rises uncontrollably in saltwater pools due to:-
+In short, we have learned that pH rises in saltwater pools due to:-

-2) A high chlorine production level produces a higher pH-concentrated sodium hydroxide solution.
+2) A high chlorine production level, which produces a pH-concentrated sodium hydroxide solution.

 Note that you can use a strong acid like muriatic acid to lower the pH level in your water.